 Xander was pleased (and also a little worried) to find out that an Underworld type vampire didn't need an invitation to enter a house.
 Or at least not his own.
 He'd have to test that on another house.
 He grabbed a bag, stuffed it with clothes, toiletries, and the small stash of money he'd been saving for a road trip after graduation.
 He also grabbed a cross out of habit then dropped it quickly.
 He tested it several more times before he was sure that, yes, crosses did not

 burn him.
 Which was good.
 Proof that he wasn't a demon would be handy for not getting staked.

 Slipping silently back out the window he'd come in, he was pretty sure his parents would never even know he'd been home.
 He wondered for a second how long it would be before he was reported missing, if ever.

 Xander made his way across Sunnydale at night and he was surprised at the detail he could make out in his new form.
 It was like someone had turned the starlight way up, it was clear as day out even though there was a new moon tonight.
-Or clearer, since daylight would probably be fatal to him from now on.
+Or clearer than daylight, since UV rays would probably be fatal to him from now on.
 He mentally went over the ways he'd seen vampires die in the Underworld movie.
 Sunlight, for sure.
 Beheading for sure.
 Massive trauma from gunshots, probably; though it looked like as long as he could find protection from the sun and some blood, he could heal from most wounds.
 Still, it wouldn't do to count on that and he didn't want to be experimented on to find the outer limit of what could be healed. ...Maybe he'd turn Cordy and let Buffy experiment on her?
 He grinned at the thought.